eclipse-hono/hono/site/documentation/content/admin-guide/coap-adapter-config.md

 Command & Control APIs.
 <!--more-->

-The adapter is implemented as a Spring Boot application using [Eclipse Californium&trade;](https://www.eclipse.org/californium/) for implementing the CoAP protocol handling.
-It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-adapter-coap-vertx/) created from it.
+The adapter is implemented as a Quarkus application using [Eclipse Californium&trade;](https://www.eclipse.org/californium/) for implementing the CoAP protocol handling.
+It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-adapter-coap-vertx-quarkus/) created from it.

+{{% notice info %}}
+The CoAP adapter had originally been implemented as a Spring Boot application.
+That variant has been deprecated with Hono 1.11.0 and will be completely removed in Hono 2.0.0.
+The [Spring Boot based Docker image](https://hub.docker.com/r/eclipse/hono-adapter-coap-vertx/) will be available until then.
+{{% /notice %}}

 ## Service Configuration